SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_RASTERIZER.md

 - `WebGPUSceneConfig`
 - `WebGPUSceneResources`
 - `WebGPUSceneDispatch`
+- `GpuSceneDrawTag`, `GpuSceneDrawMonoid`, and the packed GPU scene structs
 - the WGSL shader set under `Shaders/WgslSource`

 Together, these types turn one retained encoded scene into staged GPU work, schedule that scene into tile-relative work, run the fine raster pass, and write final pixels.